On Wednesday 12 July 2017, I graduated from the Royal Academy of Dance with First Class Honours.

 The Royal Academy of Dance is one of the world’s most influential institutions for dance education and dance teacher training.
 Founded by an international group of dancers and dance teachers in 1920 to set standards for dance teaching in the United Kingdom, the organisation now operates in 85 countries.
-Its classical ballet syllabus is taught globally, with over 240,000 candidates taking Royal Academy of Dance ballet examinations each year.
-Beyond this, an ever-increasing programme of outreach work takes dance into diverse communities, while the Faculty of Education’s research develops knowledge which informs and inspires dance enthusiasts all over the world.
+Its classical ballet syllabus is taught globally, with more than 240,000 candidates taking Royal Academy of Dance ballet examinations each year.
+Beyond this, an ever-increasing programme of outreach work takes dance into diverse communities, while the Faculty of Education’s research develops knowledge that informs and inspires dance enthusiasts all over the world.

-I was awarded an academic scholarship bursary in 2016 and was one of just fifteen students to successfully graduate from the BA (Hons) Dance Education programme this year.
+I was awarded a scholarship by the Faculty of Education in 2016 and was one of just fifteen students to graduate from the BA (Hons) Dance Education programme this year.
 Briefly sharing a stage with retired principal ballerina of The Royal Ballet and current Strictly Come Dancing judge Darcey Bussell when my name was announced was an obvious highlight of the ceremony.
-However, hearing from Guest Speaker Lady Deborah MacMillan was equally memorable.
+However, hearing from guest speaker Lady Deborah MacMillan was equally memorable.

 Artist Deborah MacMillan has designed ballets for the stage and television and is the custodian of the ballets of her late husband Sir Kenneth MacMillan (The Royal Ballet’s former artistic director and choreographer).
 This means she divides her time between overseeing productions of his ballets and her own work as an artist.
 Lady MacMillan’s speech was full of anecdotes about her husband’s development as a young dancer and her own thoughts on the importance of art in education.
 Significantly, she urged all the graduates present to use their knowledge to motivate others to get the most from dance and emphasised the essential role of inspiring teachers in keeping the art of dance alive.

-Studying Dance Education with the Royal Academy of Dance has certainly reaffirmed to me just how much zeal I personally have for learning, perfecting, performing and watching dance.
+Studying Dance Education with the Royal Academy of Dance has reaffirmed to me just how much zeal I have for learning, improving, performing and watching dance.
 Without a doubt, sharing dance with others through both my writing and teaching is something I take great pride in and feel privileged to do.

 The Royal Academy of Dance often uses the tagline “Learn.
 Teach.
-Dance” in its marketing materials and I think that this will remain as one of my mottos.
+Dance” in its marketing materials and I think that this will remain one of my mottos.
 I will certainly continue to seek out knowledge, share ideas and seize every chance to dance as I am happiest when discovering new things, writing and working in a dance studio.
-Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dance students and dance audiences of the future!
+Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dancers and audiences of the future!